anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

    # Experimental feature for collecting per-class zone memory stats.
    # Requires use_rtti = true
 ```

+For this particular heap sandbox escape, we'll need to build out some typical exploit primitives.
+I won't go into much detail here, but you can find the relevant code below.

 ```js
 let buf = new ArrayBuffer(8);